AlbertGroenwold/tcg_website_django/README.md

 4 Restart machine

-5 In the base of the repo, run the following command: python -m venv
+5 In the base of the repo, run the following command: python -m venv venv

 6 Install PyCharm Community